11.27.07

 isn’t it okay to learn to love someone who loves me as a girl?

-unfortunately, girls are the same.
+unfortunately, it seems like girls are all the same.

 …still, I don’t want to accept that.

-now that I think of it, to me it comes like a cheap symphathy: I don’t want to be loved back with such reasons.
+now that I think of it, to me it comes like a cheap sympathy: I don’t want to be loved back with such reasons.
 I don’t want to engage in a relationship in which the affection doesn’t begin from both sides.
 I don’t want a girl learning to love me back while undergoing an established relationship.

-I don’t want to trade my feeling for cheap reasons. if I have to entrust my feeling and trust to someone else, then it has to be a person who is able to accept that - and is prepared to entrust her feeling as well. perhaps quite much that I ask, yet so much that it takes.
+I don’t want to trade my feeling for cheap reasons. if I have to entrust my feeling and trust to someone else, then it has to be a person who is able to accept that — and is also prepared to entrust her feeling as well. perhaps quite much that I ask, yet so much that it takes.

 I don’t need such (fakingly true) one-sided romance, perhaps that’s it.